Your Small Business Faces Big Threats

 - Shield Plan: A first-step budget friendly plan for small companies with added benefits for data breach preparedness.

 See what risks your small business faces by taking our free Organizational Risk Assessment.

 What is a Data Breach?

-A data breach is the intentional or unintentional release of personal, sensitive information to an untrusted environment.
+A data breach is the unauthorized acquisition or access of unencrypted personal information by an individual.
 This can either be your customers' information or your employees' information.
-With laws in 48 states and federal laws defining what is considered a data breach and what you must do to be compliant, First Watch has the solutions to help you react quickly and accurately when a breach occurs.
+With laws in all 50 states and federal laws defining what is considered a data breach and what you must do to be compliant, First Watch has the solutions to help you react quickly and accurately when a breach occurs.
 Learn More

 This is a Serious Risk

 Thieves target small businesses because they lack the security budgets of big companies.
 In fact, 61 percent of data breaches hit smaller businesses in 2017.
 These businesses lost an average of $120,000 per cyberincident in 2017.

 It's not a matter of if, but when

 Approximately 50% of smaller companies were breached in the last 12 months.
 If you cannot answer yes to all of these questions, then you are not prepared.

 - Do you know there are laws in all 50 states and federal law that require companies to maintain data breach protection?

 - Have you adopted a Written Information Security Program (WISP) as required by law?

-- Do you have a written plan in place when your data breach technology defenses are defeated?
+- Do you have a written data breach response plan in place when your breach defenses are defeated?

 - Are you legally compliant and adequately protected for data breaches?